CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

     # clean the SCRATCH directory
     clean_scratch

+The last two lines can be piped together.

+    cp h2o.out $DATADIR/ || export CLEAN_SCRATCH=false

+SCRATCH will be automatically cleaned (by the `clean_scratch` utility) only if the copy command finishes without error.

 The job is then submitted as

     (BUSTER)user123@skirit:~$ qsub myJob.sh
     11733571.pbs-m1.metacentrum.cz # job ID is 11733571.pbs-m1.metacentrum.cz

 Alternatively, you can specify resources on the command line.
-In this case the lines starting by `#PBS` need not to be in the batch script.
+In this case, the lines starting by `#PBS` need not to be in the batch script.

     (BUSTER)user123@skirit:~$qsub -l select=1:ncpus=4:mem=4gb:scratch_local=10gb -l walltime=1:00:00 myJob.sh